renlulu/ParseProject/Bizchain/project.md

 ---
+name: Bizchain
-name: Bizchaindescription: A blockchain-based customer relationship management (CRM) platform which streamlines workflows such as managing leads and tracking of sales pipelines.
+description: A blockchain-based customer relationship management (CRM) platform which streamlines workflows such as managing leads and tracking of sales pipelines.
 logo: No
 categories: Dapp
 status: Building